Hashomer Hatzair: Austria

 The Austrian Hashomer Hatzair traces its roots to the original Hashomer Hatzair founded in the Galicia region of the Austro-Hungarian Empire.
 The Hashomer were among the earliest members of the Österreichischer Pfadfinderbund in 1914.
-They also founded the first ken which is located at Desider-Friedmannplatz 1b, 1010 Vienna.
+They also founded the first ken.
 It holds around a hundred members, and meets weekly.
 The ken usually has five active kvutzots and one Bogrim kvutza.
 The ken has two machanot each year in the winter and summer and a couple of tijulim, every second year the oldest kvutzot the bogrim and the oldest kvutza go to machane Israel in which they attend the Seminar Tzofi or Tzofinodet.

 Belgium

 In Belgium, Hashomer Hatzaïr was established in 1920.
 Each Saturday 250 hanihim take part in folk dancing (rekudei'am), ludic activities (peoulot), and Shabbat celebrations (oneg shabbat).
 Four camps are organized throughout the year.
 The November, Winter, and Easter camps usually take place in the Netherlands, and the Summer camp in France.
-The shaliah is Tal Eitan and the shirfa madrihim is composed of the kvutzot of Yehiam (2002) and Maanit (2003).
+The shaliah is Matan and the shirfa madrihim is composed of the kvutzot of Narshonim (2005) and Mizrah (2006).
 Until 2006 there was a ken in Liege, but it closed because it was too small.
 Hashomer Hatzaïr in Belgium is part of the Brith which is composed of the five Zionist youth groups of Belgium: Hashomer Hatzair, Hanoar Hatzioni, Habonim Dror, Bnei Hakiva and Jeunesse Juive Laïque.